-18 1 Corinthians 14:40; Colossians 2:5.
+^{18 1} Corinthians 14:40; Colossians 2:5.
 19 Westminster Larger Catechism 127, 128.

-$^{^{\}rm 20}$ Exodus 18:13-26; Titus 1:5; 1 Peter 5:1-5.
+20 Exodus 18:13-26; Titus 1:5; 1 Peter 5:1-5.

-21 1 Timothy 4:14; Acts 15:1-2, 22-29.
+^{21 1} Timothy 4:14; Acts 15:1-2, 22-29.

 of Discipline"-the basis for the government of the subsequent Church of Scotland, and for the government of all those denominations having their roots in the Reformation Church of that country.
+Andrew Melville's

+Reformation Church of that country.
 Andrew Melville's "Second Book of Discipline," ratified in 1581, brought Presbyterianism closer to its present form.
+The Westminster Assembly, which met in London in

-- 2.4 The Westminster Assembly, which met in London in 1643, wrote, in addition to our Confession of Faith and Catechisms, the "Form of Presbyterian Church Government," which was subsequently adopted in England, Ireland, and Scotland.
+The Westminster Assembly, which met in London in 1643, wrote, in addition to our Confession of Faith and Catechisms, the "Form of Presbyterian Church Government," which was subsequently adopted in

+England, Ireland, and Scotland.
 The Associate Church (1733) and the Reformed Presbyterian Church (1743) both continued to adhere to this document as the basis for their Church law in their separate organizations and later carried it with them to America.
-The union of these two bodies into the Associate Reformed Church in Philadelphia on November 1, 1782, accepted this Westminster "Form" as well, reserving the right "to adjust the circumstances of public worship and ecclesiastical policy to the station in which divine Providence may place us." - 2.5 In 1799, the book of Church government was revised and adopted, and included as a part of the one-volume "Constitution" of the ARPC (together with the Confession of Faith, the Catechisms, a book of discipline, directories for public and private worship and several appendices).
-When the Associate Reformed Synod of the South withdrew from the parent Church in 1822 to form an independent denomination, it continued to subscribe to this document until, in 1903, prompted by the question of the use of musical instruments in Churches, a new revision was adopted, and printed first in 1908.
+The union of these two bodies into the Associate Reformed Church in

+Philadelphia on November 1, 1782, accepted this Westminster "Form" as well, reserving the right "to adjust the circumstances of public worship and ecclesiastical policy to the station in which divine Providence may place us."

+2.5 In 1799, the book of Church government was revised and adopted, and included as a part of the one-volume "Constitution" of the ARPC (together with the to this document until, in 1903, prompted by the question of the use of musical instruments in Churches, a new revision was adopted, and printed first in 1908.
 In 1929, the Synod ordered a further revision which was completed and adopted in 1934, and printed first in

+Confession of Faith, the Catechisms, a book of discipline, directories for public and private worship and several appendices).
+When the Associate Reformed Synod of the South withdrew from the parent Church in 1822 to form an independent denomination, it continued to subscribe